joshbrassington/cc-exam-notes/domain-5-security-operations/notes.md

 - Encrypts the data one bit or byte at a time, continuously.
 - Faster and more efficient for real-time applications.
 - Often used in applications requiring high-speed encryption.

+### Hashing

+- One-way process; cannot be reversed to reveal original data.
+- Used for data integrity checks and password storage.
+- E.g. SHA-256, MD5.

+### Data Handling

+- Data handling refers to policies and procedures to manage data throughout its lifecycle.

+### Data Classification

+- This is categorising data based on its sensitivity, importance and regulatory requirements.
+- **Common classification** levels are as follows:

+1. **Public** - accessible to anyone
+2. **Internal / Confidential** - restricted to employees
+3. **Sensitive** - requires extra protection
+4. **Regulated / Highly Sensitive** - legally protected